adobe/helix-log/README.md

 </dd>
 <dt><a href="#jsonifyForLog">jsonifyForLog(what)</a> ⇒ <code>*</code></dt>
 <dd><p>jsonify the given data using the JsonifyForLog trait.</p>
-<p>Takes any javascript object and produces an object tree
+<p>Takes any Javascript object and produces an object tree
-that only contains json compatible objects (objects, arrays, numbers, bools, strings and such).</p>
+that only contains JSON compatible objects (objects, arrays, numbers, bools, strings and such).</p>
 <p>This is a no-op if the input is already json compatible.</p>
 <p>Note that this is specifically designed to serialize data for structured
 logging.
-This is NOT suitable for proper serialization of json; specifically this may loose information in cases where that makes sense.</p>
+This is NOT suitable for proper serialization of JSON; specifically this may loose information in cases where that makes sense.</p>
 <p>Features a default converter for any exception/subclass of Error.</p>
 </dd>